Rotana Media Group

 Rotana Media Group, commonly known as Rotana (روتانا), is a Saudi Arabian entertainment company.
-It is primarily owned by Saudi prince Al Waleed bin Talal.
+It is primarily owned by Saudi prince Al Waleed bin Talal through Kingdom Holding Company.

 The media conglomerate includes a film production company (Rotana Studios), free to air television stations (Rotana TV), music channels (Rotana Radio), a record label (Rotana Music Group) and others businesses.

+History

 Rotana was founded by Ibrahim Nagro and his brothers, with a 50% share to the Saudi business man Saleeh Kameel.

 In 2003, Al Waleed increased his stake to 100 percent, after initially acquiring a 48 percent stake in 2002.
 He developed Rotana Music Channel as a 24-hour free-to-air service for Rotana artists.
 This was followed by Rotana 2, Rotana Clip, augmented with SMS, and Rotana 3 for classical Arab music, followed by a movie channel.

-Rotana Records
+Rotana Music Group

 Rotana Records is a record label with over 100 signed artists.

 Rotana Radio

 Rotana is a series of radio stations belonging to Rotana Group.
 Rotana Radio broadcasts in a number of Arab countries and plays almost exclusively music released by Rotana Records.